smartobjectoriented/soo/doc/source/user_guide.rst

 The following setup prepares to run the SOO framework in a QEMU-based emulated environment.
 There is a file called **build.conf** in the *agency/* directory which specifies the target platform.
-After a fresh clone, build.conf is configured for QEMU *vExpress* platform.
+After a fresh clone, build.conf is configured for QEMU *virt32* platform.

-Additionally, the *vExpress* target is also configured with TrustZone support.
+Additionally, the *virt32* target is also configured with TrustZone support.

 *************